-As an IT Admin I get a lot of questions about people’s home network.
+As an IT Admin I get a lot of questions from people’s asking how to setup their home network.
 What is the best home network router?
 How do I optimize my wireless network?
 Which network switch should I buy?
 And I completely understand, these days there are some many products and the technology keeps improving (wireless B/G/N or AC? or 2.4ghz or 5ghz?)

-In this blog post, I will advise you which router, switch and/or access point you should buy, how you connect everything and give you some tips on setting up your home network, so you have the best home network for your money.
+In this blog post, I will advise you which router, switch and access point you should buy.
+How you connect everything and give you some tips on setting up your home network, so you have the best home network for your money.
 If you have any question, just let me know.

 - 2 Best Home Network Router

 - 4 Home Wireless Network